 Explores a dramatic production for the collegiate actor from audition to performance through lecture, research and rehearsals.
 Includes textual analysis, historical research, connecting text to dramatic action on stage, and developing vocal and physical techniques for the ensemble actor.
-Public performance required.
+Audition and public performance required.